Arkane-o7/CodeMonkeys/README.md

 4. Click "Load unpacked" and select the extension folder
 5. The Voice Web Assistant icon should appear in your toolbar

+## 🔑 Gemini API Key Setup

+The autonomous agent requires a Gemini API key.
+For local testing you can embed it directly in the extension:

+1. Open `config.js`
+2. Replace `YOUR_GEMINI_API_KEY_HERE` with your actual key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+3. Reload the unpacked extension in your browser

+> ⚠️ **Security reminder:** Hardcoding secrets is only safe for private, local use.
+Remove or replace the key with a placeholder before committing or pushing code to any remote repository.

 ### For Firefox:

 1. Open Firefox and navigate to `about:debugging`